Dynamic Request Routing

 fly-replay can replay requests across apps in the same organization.
 Think of a router app for a FaaS that wants to spin up a customer Machine on demand.

-To send the request to an instance of a different app in the same organization, in the nearest region that has one:
+To send the request to a different app in the same organization, in the nearest region that has a Machine:

 fly-replay: app=app-in-same-org

-Replay the request to a specific VM by ID:
+Replay the request to a specific Machine by ID:

 fly-replay: instance=00bb33ff